Mohanur: Demographics

 Mohanur is a town with many schools and a college.
 There is a police station for the nearby villages.
 It also has many hospitals.

-The broad gauge railway line from Salem to Karur passes through this place.
+The broad-gauge railway line from Salem to Karur passes through this place.
 Mohanur to Vangal Bus route Bridge opened for traffic.
 The State Highways-95 is originating at Mohanur.
 This road passes through Namakkal, Sendamangalam and end at rasipuram.
-Mohanur -Vangal (Karur) bridge opened for traffic now its connected Karur by road within 14 km.
+Mohanur-Vangal (Karur) bridge opened for traffic now its connected Karur by road within 14 km.
 This is the shortest route for Salem to Karur.

 Religion

-There are many temples in the city, some of them are Navaladi Karuppuswami Temple and Asala Deepeswarar temple.
+There are many temples in the city, including the Navaladi Karuppuswami Temple and Sri Kaliamman Temple.
+There is also a mosque situated in Velur Road and a Roman Catholic church is situated in Kattuputhur Road.